MicrosoftDocs/sql-docs/docs/relational-databases/indexes/clustered-and-nonclustered-indexes-described.md

  See [Indexes](../../relational-databases/indexes/indexes.md) for additional types of special purpose indexes.

 ## Indexes and Constraints

 Indexes are automatically created when PRIMARY KEY and UNIQUE constraints are defined on table columns.
-For example, when you create a table and identify a particular column to be the primary key, the [!INCLUDE[ssDE](../../includes/ssde-md.md)] automatically creates a PRIMARY KEY constraint and a clustered index on that column if the index type isn't specified as such.
-When you try to enforce a PRIMARY KEY constraint on an existing table and a clustered index already exists on that table, SQL Server will still allow the primary key to be created but it will be enforced using a nonclustered index.
+For example, when you create a table with a UNIQUE constraint, [!INCLUDE[ssDE](../../includes/ssde-md.md)] automatically creates a non-clustered index.
+If you configure a PRIMARY KEY, [!INCLUDE[ssDE](../../includes/ssde-md.md)] automatically creates a clustered index, unless a clustered index already exists.
+When you try to enforce a PRIMARY KEY constraint on an existing table and a clustered index already exists on that table, SQL Server enforces the primary key using a nonclustered index.

 For more information, see [Create Primary Keys](../../relational-databases/tables/create-primary-keys.md) and [Create Unique Constraints](../../relational-databases/tables/create-unique-constraints.md).

 ## How Indexes are used by the Query Optimizer
  Well-designed indexes can reduce disk I/O operations and consume fewer system resources therefore improving query performance.
 Indexes can be helpful for a variety of queries that contain SELECT, UPDATE, DELETE, or MERGE statements.
 Consider the query `SELECT Title, HireDate FROM HumanResources.Employee WHERE EmployeeID = 250` in the [!INCLUDE[ssSampleDBobject](../../includes/sssampledbobject-md.md)] database.
 When this query is executed, the query optimizer evaluates each available method for retrieving the data and selects the most efficient method.
 The method may be a table scan, or may be scanning one or more indexes if they exist.